thimc/vifmimg/README.md

 entirely.
 When resizing the terminal window the animation replays.
 There is room for improvement here.

-PDF preview is also supported, this is done via pdftoppm and works almost flawlessly, a minor flash between the previews occur due to pdftoppm generating the image.
+PDF/epub preview is also supported, this is done via pdftoppm and epub-thumbnailer and works almost flawlessly, a minor flash between the previews occur due to pdftoppm generating the image.

 ## Installation